vdo89/iam-demo-aks-cnpg-keycloak-midpoint/README.md

     relies solely on the explicit enabled entry.
 If you upgrade the image again and the health endpoints disappear, review the upstream release notes for the replacement configuration knob before adjusting the feature list.

+  - The manifest pins Keycloak to **26.3.4** to stay aligned with the operator resources the workflow installs.
-  - The manifest pins Keycloak to **26.0.8** because 26.0.0 fails to start once build-time options such as `kc.db` or `kc.health-enabled` diverge from what was baked into the optimized image, which is exactly the case for this deployment.
-The regression was fixed upstream (Keycloak issue #33902) and shipping the patched image ensures the StatefulSet does not get stuck in a CrashLoopBackOff when we reconcile the database and health settings.
+    Keycloak 26.0.0 fails to start once build-time options such as `kc.db` or `kc.health-enabled` diverge from the optimized image defaults, which is exactly the case for this deployment.
+The upstream fix (Keycloak issue #33902) ships in 26.3.4, so we keep the newer image to avoid the CrashLoopBackOff while matching the operator release applied during bootstrap.
     Keycloak 26 automatically rebuilds the optimized image when runtime options change, and the legacy `auto-build` configuration knob was removed upstream.
 Leaving the old `kc.auto-build=true` entry forces the operator to render the invalid `--kc.auto-build` flag which causes the pod to exit immediately, so the manifest purposely omits that option.